-In case of chronic insomnia, it can be happening due to more severe health conditions such as anxiety, depression or sleep apnoea.
-Insomnia can also be an outcome of crappy sleeping habits such as sleeping in an unhealthy environment, eating too many fatty snacks before bed.
+In case of chronic insomnia, it can be happening due to more severe health conditions such as anxiety, depression, or sleep apnea.
+Insomnia can also be an outcome of crappy sleeping habits such as sleeping in an unhealthy environment and eating too many fatty snacks before bed.

 Treatments of Insomnia

 Sleeping pills and sleep-promoting pharmaceuticals might offer a short-term solution to insomnia.
 However, prescription sleeping pills often come with unpleasant side effects such as daytime fatigue, headache, dizziness, sore muscles, constipation, and more.

 These don’t add up to a healthy, sustainable solution.
 Consuming sleeping pills is a lot like crash dieting; they might be working for a short time.
 But if you are looking for a long-term solution, you have to build healthy pro-sleep habits.
 These habits will be more beneficial in the long run as compared to medical cures for insomnia.